 The Artists-in-Residence program provides Afro-diasporic artists with the resources, tools, and opportunities to jump start their creative careers.

 Understanding that space, financial constraints, and a sense of community are often significant barriers faced by Black artists within Toronto, the Artists-in-Residence program provides participating residents with an environment that holistically supports their growth in ways that allow for each resident to push their creative limits.
-Each year, the Artists-in-Residence program provide:
+Each session, the Artists-in-Residence program provides:

-We are currently preparing to accept applications for our 2025 Artist in Residence program.
-Stay tuned for more details.
+Applications are now closed for our 2025 Artist in Residence program.

 Chawntay Barrett (she/her) is an emerging artist and designer based in the Greater Toronto Area.
 Community is an important aspect in Chawntay’s creative practice, she is a recent alumni of the ArtworksTO Next Stream program and the Remix Project, and is currently on the Vibe Arts emerging artist roster.
 Chawntay works primarily with oil and acrylic paint on canvas as well as with digital media for illustrations and design.
 As a woman of Afro-Caribbean descent, Caribbean culture is a vital underlying theme in many of her artworks; the majority of her work explores womanhood and the overall black experience in the modern era.